-Frank Lake in Canada’s Yukon is located 75 air miles north of Whitehorse.
+Frank Lake in Canada’s Yukon is located 75 air miles north of Whitehorse and is perfect for a Northern Canada holiday.
 Frank Lake is our clients’ favorite lake for spin casting and fly fishing in the Yukon.
 This horseshoe shaped lake is six miles by three miles and includes a variety of bays, shoals and islands.
 The water is almost as clear as Coghlan Lake.
 The depth averages 100 feet deep with the deepest spot 171 feet.

 Frank Lake is noted for the brilliant red coloring of its Lake Trout which range up to 33 pounds.
 One 26-pounder was caught off the dock!
 Northern Pike up to 30 pounds have been caught in the bays of this scenic lake.
 A few Arctic Grayling may be caught above the beaver dam where Frank Creek enters the lake.